One Punch Man Anime Season 1 Blu-ray/DVD Home Media Pre-Orders And Release Date Confirmed

 One Punch Man, an intense but humorous and immensely popular Japanese anime will soon be available on home media, confirmed Viz Media.
-Pre-orders for the special Blu-ray and DVD sets of entire first season of the series will begin within a few short weeks.
+Pre-orders for the special Blu-ray and DVD sets of the entire first season of the series will begin within a few short weeks.

 Viz Media, a prominent company that specializes in the publishing, distribution, entertainment licensing and intellectual copyright management of Japanese anime and manga, delighted fans of One Punch Man by confirming the news about pre-orders for the series’ forthcoming home media release.
 According to the company, fans will be able to buy the entire Season 1 of One Punch Man starting April 25.
 Interestingly, the first release of the critically acclaimed anime series will be in multiple combination packs.

 Each edition will include the entire first season that narrates the story and dilemma of a strangely super-powerful hero who has an unbelievably effective knockout punch.
-In other words, all the combinations will feature episodes one to twelve.
+In other words, all the combinations will feature episodes one to 12.
 Moreover, the home media will contain both English dubbed and original Japanese (with English subtitled) dialogue selections.
 According to the publisher, the first release of the anime will debut as a Blu-ray/DVD Combo Pack, a Standard Edition Blu-ray and a Standard Edition DVD set, reported Anime News Network.

 Saitama: Hey who are you incase you don’t know I’m one punch man